 The decision illustrates how access to the oppression remedy is centred on whether a party’s reasonable expectations were breached.
 As businesses evolve and obtain investors, contracts can serve as evidence of original intentions and address many conflicts that might arise.

-The Toronto lawyers at Milosevic Fiske LLP are skilled litigators who regularly guide clients through complex commercial matters, including oppression claims and shareholder disputes.
+The Toronto lawyers at Milosevic & Associates are skilled litigators who regularly guide clients through complex commercial matters, including oppression claims and shareholder disputes.
 Our team has extensive experience and expertise advocating for our clients’ rights.
 Call us at 416-916-1387 or contact us online to schedule a consultation.